selfage/cli/README.md

 ## Overview

-Written in TypeScript and compiled to ES6.
+Written in TypeScript and compiled to ES6 with inline source map & source.
+See [@selfage/tsconfig](https://www.npmjs.com/package/@selfage/tsconfig) for full compiler options.
 Provides an opinionated CLI toolkit for developing frontend and backend in TypeScript.
 See sections below for each sub-command.

 ## Build